$85 $40 Save 53%

 In 2003, two years after Converse filed for bankruptcy, Nike bought the company for $305 million, and gave it a new chapter for its future.
 The over-a-century-year-old company was given a rebirth after its massive fall down in the industry.

-Back in 2001, the Converse Company reported an only $205 million revenue.
+Back in 2001, the Converse Company reported a $205 million revenue.
 After Nike bought the company in 2003, it has helped the flailing company to grow into a $1.4 billion success and is still on the road of growing.
 This has been the biggest growth that the company has witnessed over the years.

 What helped Converse to get back on their feet?

 Giving unique transformation to the classic canvas sneaker is one reason.
 Converse provide a variety of fashionable iterations and options of its sneakers.
 Its Chucks All Star silhouette dominated the sports industry as a basketball shoe, then later became on-the-go casual footwear, which then made famous in the music industry as a symbol of punk music and grunge movement.
 The successful transitions of the sneaker were then dubbed by the brand on their website as: “We started on the court and got adopted on the street.”

 In 2008, the “Connectivity Campaign” of the brand extended to 75 countries and each featured an area-specific celebrities.
 This campaign pushed the brand to gain an increase of 29% in their yearly revenue.
 In 2013, the “Shoes were boring.
 Wear sneakers.” campaign also helped in maintaining the edgy appeal of the brand.

 The constant and focused way of the brand’s advertising, as well as the adding of new retail stores for the brand, have given their fair share in getting the brand back to its feet.
 Though Converse now is a little bit expensive than before and is facing massive competition with other brands such as Vans, it remains a favorite among consumers.